Trade exhibitions: why they are still relevant

 JOHANNESBURG – April, 2019 – It is largely understood that social marketing is a must-have in any business’ overall marketing strategy.
 You only need to scroll through Facebook, Twitter, LinkedIn and Instagram timelines to find consumers of content, and in and amongst these billions of browsers, you might even find potential users of your services or products.

 However, with this mass influx of marketing companies telling you that online is the place to be, it can be easy to overlook the value of seeing potential customers face to face – and history shows us that these customers feel the same way.
-This is according to Sven Smit, portfolio director at Specialised Exhibitions Montgomery, which is once again running A-OSH EXPO – Africa’s largest occupational health and safety (OHS) expo – at Gallagher Convention Centre from 14 to 16 May this year.
+This is according to Sven Smit, portfolio director at Specialised Exhibitions a division of Montgomery Group, which is once again running A-OSH EXPO – Africa’s largest occupational health and safety (OHS) expo – at Gallagher Convention Centre from 14 to 16 May this year.